polarfire-soc/polarfire-soc-documentation/asymmetric-multiprocessing/amp.md

 The HSS payload generator can be used to create custom AMP configurations including RTOS + RTOS, RTOS + Bare metal or Bare metal + Bare metal.

-The RPMsg-FreeRTOS project included within the [PolarFire SoC AMP examples](https://github.com/polarfire-soc/polarfire-soc-amp-examples) repository allows to build a FreeRTOS + FreeRTOS AMP configuration demo with RPMsg communication.
+The RPMsg-FreeRTOS project included within the [PolarFire SoC AMP examples](https://github.com/polarfire-soc/polarfire-soc-amp-examples) repository allows a FreeRTOS + FreeRTOS AMP configuration demo to be built with RPMsg communication.

 For more information on how to build a FreeRTOS + FreeRTOS demo, please refer to the [FreeRTOS + FreeRTOS RPMsg Communication](rpmsg.md#rtos-rtos-demo) section in the PolarFire SoC RPMsg documentation page.